tylerkirwan/Entra-Governance-and-Automation/README.md

 # Secure MFA Resets with Passkeys and Entra Governance

+Provides a process and automation for a self-service reset of MFA in a passwordless (or future passwordless) environment.
+The process institutes an approval process where the manager requests on behalf the individual needing an MFA reset (Or is the 1st stage of the approval process).
+IT or Security is the secondary stage approver.

-Provides a process using Entra access packages, logic apps, and corresponding conditional access policies
+This flow utilizes Entra access packages, logic apps, and corresponding conditional access policies to transition or maintain phish resistant MFA.
 ## Purpose and Goals

 - Reduce likelihood of social engineering a helpdesk member by adding approval stages, visibility, and reporting capabilities to MFA resets